Michael Rennie: Early British films

 The 6' 4" tall Rennie attracted the interest of a casting director at Gaumont British, who took him on as an extra.
 Rennie said entering the film industry at this level was a deliberate strategy, so he could learn how pictures were made.
 Head of production Michael Balcon said Rennie was taken on "because he was good-looking and athletic.
 He knew nothing of acting, but was given a contract to play small parts and to work as stand-in for players such as Robert Young and John Loder."

 Rennie's first screen acting was an uncredited bit part in the Alfred Hitchcock film Secret Agent (1936), standing in for Robert Young.
 Balcon says he saw Rennie act in a scene in East Meets West (1936) and fired him immediately afterwards.
 Balcon wrote "I had seen the rushes of that day's filming and had at once decided that Rennie was far too inexperienced to justify big screen parts."

 The 1937 screen test, which exists in the British Film Institute (BFI) archives under the title "Marguerite Allan and Michael Rennie Screen Test", did not lead to a film career for either performer.

 Balcon says Rennie "took his setback well, left the studios, and went off to learn his job in repertory."
 Rennie worked mostly in Yorkshire, eventually becoming a star with the York Repertory Company.
-Among his roles were as Professor Henry Higgins in Pygmalion.
+One of his roles was Professor Henry Higgins in Pygmalion.

 He also played other bit parts and minor unbilled roles in other films, including The Man Who Could Work Miracles (1936), Conquest of the Air (1937), The Squeaker (1937), Gangway (1937), The Divorce of Lady X (1938), Bank Holiday (1938), This Man in Paris (1939) and The Briggs Family (1940).
 He later said he strove to perfect a "mid-Atlantic accent" that could easily be understood by American as well as British audiences which resulted in people thinking he was Canadian.